Bili-Sakura/Bili-Sakura/README.md

 ## 👤 About Me

-🎓 Master’s Student at the **School of Earth Science, Zhejiang University**
+🎓 PhD Student at the **School of Earth Science, Zhejiang University**

 🌏 **Field of Interest:**
 - Remote Sensing